 The PCMNO Secretary-Treasurer began her report by outlining progress made by the Finance and Audit Committee.
 Her presentation included the collaborative work being done to support Community Councils in providing the required financial reporting.
 Also reviewed was the status of the budget process for 2019-20 and 2020-21, and updates on MNO Financial Policies and Procedures.
 Information was provided about an operational review of the Finance Branch that was conducted, and recommendations to strengthen overall functions.

-PCMNO approved motions for the creation of a fully searchable matrix of MNO Records of Decisions; and to permanently waive the application and renewal fees for Citizenship and Harvesting Cards.
+PCMNO approved motions for the creation of a fully searchable matrix of AGA, PCMNO, and Executive Committee Minutes, and Records of Decisions; and that application and renewal fees for Citizenship and Harvesting Cards be waived permanently.

 Impact Benefit Agreements (IBA) – Best Practices